GSA/Section508.gov/_posts/2017-12-12-blog-do-section-508-accessibility-standards-apply-to-mywebsite.md

 title: 'Do Section 508 Accessibility Standards Apply to My Website?'
 created: 1513131053
 tags: Design-and-Develop
-description: You may wonder if non-federal websites are required to comply with the <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule">Revised 508 Standards</a>.
+description: You may wonder if non-federal websites are required to comply with the <a href="https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-ict-refresh/final-rule" target="_blank">Revised 508 Standards</a>.
 ---

 December 12, 2017 - You may wonder if non-federal websites are required to comply with the [Revised 508 Standards][1].
 Since [Section 508 of the Rehabilitation Act of 1973][2] only applies to federal agencies, the short answer is _no_.
 However, other laws _do_ apply, and the bottom line is that your website is likely required to be accessible.